-The CPSC's strict enforcements and toy recalls are a part of a robust safety system informing consumers about the removal of faulty products from the distribution chain as a means of protecting children from unreasonable risks, serious injury or worse.
+As a part of a robust safety system, the CPSC provides strict enforcement and toy recalls informing consumers about the removal of faulty products from the distribution chain as a means of protecting children from unreasonable risks, serious injury or worse.
 December is Safe Toys & Gifts Month.
 Prince William County Fire and Rescue System Chief Tim Keen in conjunction with CPSC urges individuals to carefully select toys prior to purchase to reduce toy-related injuries and deaths.